onera/Cassiopee/Intersector/doc/source/Intersector.rst

     *Tips and Notes:*

     * Do this transformation before calling any Volume-Volume boolean operations in order to improve the mesh quality of the result.
+    * When the input mesh has mixed-basic-type elements, only Tets and Hexas will be considered currently for adaptation. but the result wil be conformal, the pyramids and prisms will modified to respect the conformity.

 ---------------------------------------